edumueller/phill-product-catalog/README.md

 - Worker Microservice (job queue / processor): [worker](#worker-microservice)
 - Shared NPM Package: [@phill-sdk/common](#phill-sdk)

-# Infrastructure as Code - Kubernetes
+# Auth: Infrastructure as Code - Kubernetes

 This project can run in a development machine using `docker-compose up`, but I have also created the kubernetes configuration files that can be used to automatically create all the infrastructure necessary.
+These files are located in the [infra](https://github.com/edumueller/phill-catalog-infra) directory.

 You can also test these configurations by using [skaffold](https://skaffold.dev/) in your local environment (tested on MacOS Big Sur).